gabeklein/expressive-mvc/README.md

 <h1 id="sharing-section">Sharing state</h1>

-One of the most significant features of deep-state is an ability to share state with any number of subscribers, be them components or other controllers.
+One of the most significant features of deep-state is an ability to share state with any number of subscribers, be them components or peer controllers.
 Whether you want state from up-stream or to be usable app-wide, you can with a number of simple abstractions.

 In this chapter we will cover how to create and cast state for use by components and peers.
-It's in the [next chapter](#access-section) though, where we will cover how to access them.
+It's in the [next chapter](#access-section) though, where we'll see how to access them.

 <br/>